 CST, Bio-Rad to Develop Phosphoprotein Assays for Signal Transduction Research

-Cell Signaling Technology has partnered with Bio-Rad Laboratories to develop phosphoprotein assays to be commercialized with Bio-Rad's bead-based assays, CST said this week.
+Cell Signalling Technology this week said it has partnered with Bio-Rad Laboratories to develop phosphoprotein assays to be commercialized with Bio-Rad's bead-based assays.

 Financial details were not disclosed.